Licensing Guides

 • Once the application has been processed by the board and approved, you will receive information about scheduling the exam.

 TAKE LICENSING EXAM: The state of Alabama has contracted with Prov Testing Services to administer the exam.
-Once you qualify to test, you will receive notice from the board and be told how to register with Prov.
+Once you qualify to test, you will receive notice from the board with instructions for how to register with Prov.
 Because you will pay the state, you will not pay Prov directly.
-The Candidate Information Bulletin provides all the information about the test.
+The Testing Candidate Bulletin provides all the information about the test.

-• Completed, signed and notarized application forms, AL-1, AL-2, and BF-1 demonstrating proof of a contractor's bond of $15,000.
+• Completed, signed and notarized application forms, AL-1, AL-2, and BF-1, demonstrating proof of a contractor's bond of $20,000.
 A bond is required for a license to be issued or renewed.
-It is filed for the benefit of consumers who may be damaged as a result of defective construction or other license violations, and for the benefit of employees who have not been paid wages that are due to them.
+It is filed for the benefit of consumers who may incur damage as a result of defective construction or other license violations, and for the benefit of employees who have not been paid wages that are due to them.

-• Fee of $190 by check, credit card or money order made payable to the State of Alabama.
+• Fee of $220 per license by check, credit card, or money order made payable to the State of Alabama.

 • All required supporting documentation.
 Applications that are not complete within 12 months of filing may be considered abandoned and discarded.
 The board office will attempt to notify you before discarding an abandoned application.